jkaethee/ARNoteMaker/README.md

 #### To Start:

 Select the connected device in Xcode, and click ▶️.
-The app should build and run automatically.
+The app should build and run automatically.<br/>
 `Note: make sure your device is connected to the internet`